ShrykeZ/RPi4_LCD_FAN_HAT/README.md

 # RPi_FLH
-Python3 implementation for a RPi FAN+LCD HAT with good features.
+Python3 implementation for a RPi FAN+LCD HAT with example features.

 LCD displays IP address and FAN status.<br>
 FAN on/off state controlled by CPU temp.